BoburJm/finspect/README.md

 - **Email**: info@finspect.org
 - **Hours**: Monday - Friday: 9:00 AM - 6:00 PM

-## 🚀 Deployment

-This website is deployed using GitHub Pages.
-The site is automatically built and deployed from the main branch.

-**Live Site**: [Your GitHub Pages URL will be here]

 ## 📄 License

 © 2025 Finspect Advisory.
 All rights reserved.